Crying and Colic

 When you've met all of your baby's needs and tried every soothing technique you can think of and your baby is still wailing, remember this: Babies cry the most during their first three months.
 Then they cry less-all by themselves.
 There is an end in sight.

 There is crying, and then there is crying.
-Twenty percent of healthy babies are said to have colic, a term used for fierce crying or screaming for hours at a time with no apparent cause.
+Forty percent of healthy babies are said to have colic, a term used for fierce crying or screaming for hours at a time with no apparent cause.
 These babies tend to pull up their legs, bunch up their fists, and grimace during episodes of colic, which often start in late afternoon and may continue into the evening.
-Colic typically starts before 6 weeks of age and lets up when the baby is around 3 months old-the same time frame when non-colicky babies do the most crying.
+Colic typically starts between 3 and 6 weeks of age and lets up when the baby is around 3 to 4 months old – the same time frame when non-colicky babies do the most crying.
 Many theories about the cause of colic have been suggested, but none has been definitely identified.

 If you have a colicky baby, it's important that you recognize a few facts: